 Many elderly women in India suffer from poverty, isolation and social exclusion.
 In particular, elderly widowed women are often denied even basic rights such as food, health-care and are thrown out of their homes by their families.Thousands of such aged widows congregate in India's holy city, Vrindavan, where they usually spend the rest of their lives in austerity, begging for food and living in hovels with no electricity and running water.
 This project seeks to restore dignity in their lives.

-This project has provided additional documentation in a PDF file (projdoc.pdf).
+This project has provided additional documentation in a Microsoft Word file (projdoc.doc).

 If You're An Indian Widow, Your Children Could...

 India's Invisible Widows